EClinick/CS340-proj/react-starter-app/App/README.md

 If a file has the above comment, it should be known that the code within that file came from the resource at the top of this file.

+The dependency lists were also a part of the initial pull from the above github address.

 Thank you,
 Group 87